Emergence of simple and complex contagion dynamics from weighted belief networks: Results

+The probability of the hub flipping its initial unstable belief system, $\{-1,+1,+1\}$, to a stable belief system (that of its neighbors who are different from the hub) is then evaluated as the sum of the probabilities of the hub being either in state $\{1,1,1\}$ or $\{0.5,1,1\}$ at stationarity.
+This results in the orange solid curve in Fig.~\ref{fig:results_simplecomplex}c, which closely approximates the orange dotted curve obtained from numerical simulations of the stochastic version (Eq.~\ref{eq:prob_distribution}).
 The Markov process for Scenario 2 is obtained following a similar strategy.
-This results in a larger number of states (20) and can be approached similarly to Scenario 1 (not shown).
+This results in a larger number of states (20) and can be approached similarly to Scenario 1 (see section S3).
 The probability of the hub flipping its initial stable belief system, $\{-1,-1,+1\}$, to a stable belief system of a different kind (the belief system of the neighbors who are different from the hub) is then evaluated by the sum of the probabilities of the hub being either in state $\{1,1,1\}$ or $\{1,0.5,1\}$ or $\{0.5,1,1\}$ at stationarity.
 This results in the blue solid curve in Fig.~\ref{fig:results_simplecomplex}c which concurs with the solid curve obtained from numerical simulations of the stochastic version (Eq.~\ref{eq:prob_distribution}).